felucian/Ready-AI-APP-ST304/Lab_Modules/03_Blue_Green_deployments/03_Blue_Green_deployments.md

 ## 3. Generate HTTP requests vs the BookService API

-At this point we need to generate some HTTP traffic versus the BookService API using the _poller.ps1_ PowerShell script in order to highlight the effects of the blue \ green deployment strategy once we proceed to execute the swap between green and blue version
+At this point we need to generate some HTTP traffic versus the BookService API using the _poller.ps1_ PowerShell script; this will highlight the effects of the blue \ green deployment strategy once we proceed to execute the swap between green and blue version.

 1. Start a new PowerShell as admin and execute the following command to allow the execution of the _poller.ps1_ script